State-based Government EV Incentives

 Nissan Leaf electric batteries lose capacity slowly overtime at an average of 3-4% a year.

 We make sure to independently check the battery capacity of your EV before purchase using the Nissan LeafSpy app.
 We also make sure we only purchase cars with the best battery quality.
 All our batteries are guaranteed at least 75% capacity for affordable models and up to 95% capacity for our top range Nissan Leaf ZE1s.
 This battery capacity is converted into an estimated driving range under different conditions at that point in time.

 Woohoo.
 Many Australian states are coming on board with Incentives to assist EV ownership.
 But there is a catch.
 Every state's incentives are different and they apply differently to new and used cars.
 Read on to see what discounts apply to your EV purchase.

 Tasmania – From July 1 2021, stamp duty is waived for all new and used electric vehicles.
 Tasmania also provides rebates for electric vehicles being set up as car shares and for tourism operators

 Australian Capital Territory – Brand new (not used) electric vehicles are eligible for a full stamp duty exemption.
 As of 24th May 2021, new or used electric vehicles are eligible for two years of free registration (registration fee component only; other charges apply).

-Victoria – Electric vehicles are exempt from the “luxury vehicle” rate of stamp duty, paying a flat rate of $8.40 per $200 of market value, rather than up to $18 for polluting vehicles.
+Victoria – Victoria has a rnage of EV incentives - For new cars they have a $3000 rebate.
+Also electric vehicles are exempt from the “luxury vehicle” rate of stamp duty, paying a flat rate of $8.40 per $200 of market value, rather than up to $18 for polluting vehicles.
 All electric vehicles also receive a $100 annual discount on vehicle registration.
 Victoria also has a per km “EV tax” as well, for most drivers this will be less than $300 PA